rallyhealth/weePickle/readme.md

 ## Shaded fork of uPickle

-Many of our libraries need to work with JSON.
+Many of Rally Health's libraries need to work with JSON.
 However, we have found (through long painful experience) that letting them use Play-Json puts us into a particular form of Dependency Hell: the libraries wind up dependent on a *specific version* of Play-Json, which means that upgrading Play requires upgrading much of our ecosystem, which is a hassle.
 We want to decouple our libraries from Play as much as possible, to reduce this friction.

 So we are encouraging libraries to make use of uPickle instead: it's popular, well-supported and fast.